-18. EXPENSES AND PROCEEDS OF THE OFFER
+14. TOTAL EXPENSES AND PROCEEDS OF THE OFFER

-The expenses incurred by HP in preparing this prospectus and in connection with the offer of Common Stock under the ESPP and the SIP are estimated to be \$510,000.
+The expenses incurred by HP in preparing this prospectus and in connection with the offer of Common Stock under the ESPP are estimated to be \$300,000.

-In theory, if employees worldwide took up their full entitlement to Common Stock to the full extent authorized by HP, the total net proceeds from the issue of Common Stock pursuant to the SIP and ESPP would be up to \$16,425.45 million based on the last trading price of Common Stock on the NYSE on April 23, 2014 less the estimated expenses of this offer.
-However, in reality HP does not expect to issue all the Common Stock it is authorized to issue under the ESPP and SIP.
-The net proceeds from the issue of Common Stock over the life of the ESPP and SIP will depend on the level of employee participation and the exercise of the Committee's discretion in granting awards.
+In theory, if employees worldwide took up their full entitlement to Common Stock to the full extent authorized by HP, the total net proceeds from the issue of Common Stock pursuant to the ESPP would be up to \$3,154.95 million based on the last trading price of Common Stock on the NYSE on April 21, 2015 less the estimated expenses of this offer.
+However, in reality HP does not expect to issue all the Common Stock it is authorized to issue under the ESPP.
+The net proceeds from the issue of Common Stock over the life of the ESPP will depend on the level of employee participation and the exercise of the Committee's discretion in granting awards.

-19. UNITED STATES WITHHOLDING TAX
+15. UNITED STATES WITHHOLDING TAX